PolCorTs/QA_Research/README.md

 ### Step three: testing

 The main goal of this stage is to check whether the solution is developed properly from the technical perspective and meets the initial product requirements.
-There are different testing types to execute depending on the stage of the development process:
+There are different testing types to execute depending on the stage of the development process(see the [Testing](#testing) part for more information).
-- **Smoke testing:** it comes first.
-In it testers lightly check that the software functions as planned.
-When this stage is passed, deeper investigation begins.
-- **Integration testing:** used when adding something into the main loop.
-It certifies the functionality of the new added feature inside the overall game.
-- **Performance testing:** used to check the system load and stress while executing the task.
-This fase is where irregularities in performance are detected.
-- **Cross-platform testing:** checks the perfect functioning in every platform the game is going to be run.
-- **Regression testing:** used to search for bugs in previously tested code.
-It is needed when adding new features or making any updates to an existing system.

 ### Step four: report and measure